04.10 What is EV fire reignition?

 Once an EV traction battery fire has been suppressed, the focus for emergency & secondary responders turns to the safe removal of the vehicle from the scene.
 While doing this, the risk of secondary ignition should always be considered.

-So, what is reignition?
-Once a battery cell has gone into thermal runaway, caught fire & has been suppressed, that cell typically does not catch fire again.
+So, what is secondary ignition?
+Once a battery cell has gone into thermal runaway & ignited, it is usually completely destroyed & cannot ignite again.

 What does the research tell us about secondary ignition?